Preparing To Rent in New York City

 This complaint would be relayed to the HPD, which may send out an inspector.
 “This type of complaint can normally be resolved without the aid of an attorney,” she says.
 Rent-controlled or rent-stabilized units, however, can be another matter entirely.
 Schwartz says tenants should always use an attorney who is well versed in what was once described by former Chief Judge Charles Breitel of the New York Court of Appeals as a hodgepodge of legislation that is “an impenetrable thicket, confusing not only to laymen but to lawyers.”

-If you’d like more general information about this area of the law, see our landlord and tenant law overview.
+Visit the Super Lawyers directory to find an experienced landlord-tenant lawyer in your area.
+For more general information about this area of the law, including the role of security deposits, eviction processes, and more, see our landlord and tenant law overview.

 What do I do next?